ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Navigate to **NI SystemLink Service Manager** and click **Restart**.

     !!!note
         After this step SystemLink will migrate your test steps, results, and products from MongoDB to PostgreSQL.
 Depending on the size of your data set this process may take some time.
-On a server with X CPU, approximately 6 million steps were migrated per hour.
-To check the step count on your server, you can run the following command in Robo 3T: "db.getCollection('steps').stats()".
+For reference, a typical server takes less than one hour to migrate 5 million steps.
+To check the step count on your server, you can run the following command in Robo 3T: `db.getCollection('steps').stats()`.
 Use the step count to roughly estimate the expected migration time.
 Note that system resources and network connectivity will impact the migration time.

         The TestMonitor service will display a status of **Migrating** during this process.
 You can view detailed status of this process with `C:\ProgramData\National Instruments\Skyline\Logs\log.txt`.